Keep Your Baby SAFE, Comfy & DRY!

 * Always check with YOUR AIRLINE for a list of their specific requirements, regulations, restrictions, rules and/or policies for traveling pets.

-DryFur Pet Carrier Insert : Place liner in bottom of kennel to absorb all wetness and keep pet comfortable.
+DryFur Pet Carrier Insert: Place liner in bottom of kennel to absorb all wetness and keep pet comfortable.
 For best results it is recommended that no additional bedding be placed in the kennel.

 Food & Water Cups: Attach to inside of kennel door so that they are accessible from outside of the kennel with out opening door.

-Colored Cable Ties: Use to secure dial latch, snap latch and other bolt-free pet carrier kennels.
+Colored – Cable Ties: Use to secure dial latch, snap latch and other bolt-free pet carrier kennels.

 Reinforced Dry Food Storage Bag: It is not always a requirement but it is recommended to include a one-meal food supply for your traveling pet.
 Fill bag with your pet’s regular food and attach by removing 1 wing nut thread hole over bolt and replace nut.

-Temporary Pet ID Tag: Use any pen to mark tag with (2) additional or temporary contact no. i.e. Your cell, pager, work, family member, email.
+Temporary Pet ID Tag: Use Sharpie pen or pencil to mark tag with (2) additional or temporary contact no. i.e. Your cell, pager, work, family member, email.
 This will insure the pet’s owner is reachable while traveling or between destinations.
 Attach to the pet’s collar in addition to the pet’s regular permanent ID tags.
+(TIP: Have a MICRO CHIPPED Pet?
+DOUBLE CHECK that your INFO IS CORRECTLY ENTERED into the database before traveling www.petmicrochiplookup.org | www.petmaxx.com by following these link!)

 FACT: Newly Released Reports indicate PET AIRLINE TRAVEL is SAFE.